jmanwillz/Reconnaissance-Blind-Chess-Bot/README.md

 #### RC Play

-Allows you to play against a bot.
+Allows you to play against a bot, using the built in script `rc-play`.
 Useful for testing and debugging.

 ```bash
 # Play as white against the trout bot.